mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-curtainwalls.md

 ### Extracting Curtain Wall Geometry

-The full geometry of a *Curtain Wall* instance can be extracted using the *Element.Geometry* component:
+The full geometry of a *Curtain Wall* instance can be extracted using the {% include ltr/comp.html uuid="b7e6a82f-" %} component:

 ![]({{ "/static/images/guides/revit-curtainwalls05.png" | prepend: site.baseurl }})

 ![]({{ "/static/images/guides/revit-curtainwalls05a.png" | prepend: site.baseurl }})

-The *Element Bounding Geometry* component shown here, can be used to extract bounding geometry of a given *Curtain Wall* instance:
+The {% include ltr/comp.html uuid="3396dbc4-" %} component shown here, can be used to extract bounding geometry of a given *Curtain Wall* instance:

 ![]({{ "/static/images/guides/revit-curtainwalls06.png" | prepend: site.baseurl }})